WildernessLabs/Meadow.Foundation/Source/Meadow.Foundation.Peripherals/ICs.DigiPots.Ds3502/Driver/Readme.md

-# Meadow.Foundation.Sensors.Temperature.Tmp102
+# Meadow.Foundation.ICs.DigiPots.Ds3502

-**TMP102 I2C temperature sensor**
+**Ds3502 I2C digital potentiometer**

-The **Tmp102** library is designed for the [Wilderness Labs](www.wildernesslabs.co) Meadow .NET IoT platform and is part of [Meadow.Foundation](https://developer.wildernesslabs.co/Meadow/Meadow.Foundation/).
+The **Ds3502** library is designed for the [Wilderness Labs](www.wildernesslabs.co) Meadow .NET IoT platform and is part of [Meadow.Foundation](https://developer.wildernesslabs.co/Meadow/Meadow.Foundation/).

 The **Meadow.Foundation** peripherals library is an open-source repository of drivers and libraries that streamline and simplify adding hardware to your C# .NET Meadow IoT application.